-Early Origins of the laybyrn family
+Early Origins of the Laybyrn family

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
+The surname Laybyrn was first found in Kent at Leybourne, a parish, in the union of Malling, hundred of Larkfield, lathe of Aylesford.
+"There are considerable remains of a castle, consisting of a gateway flanked by circular towers, various arches, walls, &c., and traces of the moat by which it was surrounded; part of the ruin has long been converted into a dwelling-house."
 A later branch of the family was found at Ashton with Stodday in Lancashire.
 "Ashton Hall, once the seat of the knightly family of Leyburne, and now the property of the Duke of Hamilton, is a quadrangular edifice, with a projecting wing to the east, and a square tower with angular turrets on the west; it was probably erected in the fourteenth century."

-Early History of the laybyrn family
+Early History of the Laybyrn family

-Another 531 words (38 lines of text) covering the years 1086, 1192, 1488, 1299, 1593, 1677, 1615, 1702, 1685, 1688, 1770, 1626, 1716 and 1600 are included under the topic Early laybyrn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Laybyrn research.
+Another 266 words (19 lines of text) covering the years 1086, 1192, 1488, 1299, 1593, 1677, 1615, 1702, 1685, 1688, 1770, 1626, 1716 and 1600 are included under the topic Early Laybyrn History in all our PDF Extended History products and printed products wherever possible.

-laybyrn Spelling Variations
+Laybyrn Spelling Variations

-Early Notables of the laybyrn family (pre 1700)
+Early Notables of the Laybyrn family (pre 1700)

-Migration of the laybyrn family to Ireland
+Migration of the Laybyrn family to Ireland

-Some of the laybyrn family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Laybyrn family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the laybyrn family to the New World and Oceana
+Migration of the Laybyrn family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
-Research into passenger and immigration lists has revealed some of the very first laybyrns to arrive in North America: T. Labourne, who sailed to Baltimore in 1820; Eugene Laborne, who arrived in San Francisco in 1872; George Labourne, who was on record in Halton County, Ontario, in 1877.
+Research into passenger and immigration lists has revealed some of the very first Laybyrns to arrive in North America: T. Labourne, who sailed to Baltimore in 1820; Eugene Laborne, who arrived in San Francisco in 1872; George Labourne, who was on record in Halton County, Ontario, in 1877.